-A student may receive financial aid for repeated coursework up to two attempts that result in a passing grade.
+There is no limit to the number of times that a student may repeat a course.
 Credits for repeated courses count only once as credits earned and only once in a student's GPA; however, all credits are counted as attempted credits.
 The highest grade in a repeated course is used in calculating the GPA.